The steps involved in ICSI are similar to those in IVF.

 • Follicular Puncture (Oocyte pickup or egg retrieval): Once the follicles have reached optimal size a trigger shot is administered to induce egg maturation .
 The trigger shot is usually a hormonal injection named human chorionic gonadotrophin (hCG).
 34-36 hours following the trigger shot the oocyte (egg) retrieval is scheduled.
 It is very important to do the trigger shot at the exact scheduled time as the date and time of oocyte (egg) retrieval will depend on it.
 This process is a day case procedure.
 The doctor will collect oocytes (eggs) from the ovaries transvaginally under the guidance of the latest ultrasound technology under local anesthesia or in some cases under general anesthesia.

 • Oocyte Fertilization and Embryo Culture: On the day of the oocyte retrieval procedure, the semen sample is collected and prepared.
-Our embryologists will either place the eggs and sperm together in culture media dishes to fertilise naturally, a process referred to as insemination.
-Alternatively, the embryologist may inject a single sperm directly into each egg a process known as intracytoplasmic sperm injection (ICSI).
+The embryologist will inject a single sperm directly into each egg a process known as intracytoplasmic sperm injection (ICSI).
 The method of fertilisation will be directed by your doctor and embryologist in discussion regarding your situation to optimize fertilization and pregnancy chance.

-• After the insemination (IVF) or injection procedure (ICSI) the oocytes are placed in our specialized incubators to assess for fertilization approximately 17 hours later.
+• After the injection procedure (ICSI) the oocytes are placed in our specialized incubators to assess for fertilization approximately 17 hours later.

 At ART Fertility Clinic, the "RI-Witness" system is used to make sure that the sperm and eggs are correctly identified.
 The “Xiltrix system” monitors all the incubators in the laboratory continuously to ensure a safe environment for the embryos.